Peninsula Downwind Classic

 • Wear a high-viz lifejacket of an approved type (Level 50 or 50S).
 SUP and prone paddleboard paddlers only are permitted to wear an approved Lifejacket Level 100/150 bum bag inflatable lifejacket.
 A Hi-Vis top must be worn

-• Carry a fully charged mobile phone in a water proof case that has the free Webscorer app installed via the App (iPhone) or Google Play (Android) store and have created an account USING THE SAME EMAIL that you used to register for the event
+• Carry a fully charged mobile phone in a water proof case that has the free Webscore app installed via the App (iPhone) or Google Play (Android) store and have created an account.
+See https://www.webscorer.com/blog/post/2023/08/18/gps-tracking-of-racersfor more details

-• On the day participants must before starting
+• On the day participants must before registration

 • Ensure there is adequate mobile phone coverage